growmedevelopment/Dev-documentations/Documentation.md

 ## 📝 Overview

 This suite of Bash scripts automates monitoring, backup, and maintenance for servers managed via RunCloud + Vultr.
 Scripts handle uptime checks, orphaned server detection, backups, disk extensions, and cron cleanups.

+**⚠️ Note: These scripts are prepared for iOS/Linux environment if you are Windows user read `Windows_users_documentation.md`**

 ---